 How Centre can help you

-As part of Centre Technologies’ Centre Premier Business Solutions group, Centre's security specialists have been studying the changing world of cyber security and cyberattacks extensively.
-We developed our Assessment of Risk and Technical Infrastructure Security (ARTIS™)—a comprehensive audit of security and compliance across a company’s entire IT infrastructure—to ensure your organization’s technology is in compliance with required regulations and mandates.
+As part of Centre Technologies’ security specialists have been studying the changing world of cyber security and cyberattacks extensively.
+We developed a comprehensive audit of security and compliance across a company’s entire IT infrastructure—to ensure your organization’s technology is in compliance with required regulations and mandates.

-Centre’s ARTIS™ engagements are available both as a one-time service that provides you with a detailed view of the security posture of your organization and identifies potential vulnerabilities across your environment, or as a recurring advisory-level consultation service that manages threat detection and response.
+Centre’s security assessments provide you with a detailed view of the security posture of your organization and identifies potential vulnerabilities across your environment, including recurring advisory-level consultation that manages threat detection and response.

-With ARTIS™, companies can easily determine their recommended baseline security level, accessing sound advice on business recovery and resilience or supplemental insurance coverage as needed.
-The assessment includes a Business Impact Analysis and Risk Assessment on your entire infrastructure and development of a response plan to reduce potential threats and mitigate risk.
+With security assessments, companies can easily determine their recommended baseline security level, accessing sound advice on business recovery and resilience or supplemental insurance coverage as needed.
+Consultation and assessments include a Business Impact Analysis and Risk Assessment on your entire infrastructure and development of a response plan to reduce potential threats and mitigate risk.

-Subscribing to ARTIS™ gives you constant access to Centre’s seasoned IT security experts, who are knowledgeable of current and potential threats and provide a variety of services, including:
+Partnering with Centre provides businesses constant access to seasoned IT security experts, who are knowledgeable of current and potential threats and provide a variety of services, including:

 - Assistance in creating a strategy to stop attacks and/or minimize their impact,